redapollos/gatsby-source-storm/README.md

 ## 🚀 Quick start

-To get started creating a new plugin, you can follow these steps:
+To get started, you can follow these steps:

 1. Install the plugin